thecomeonman/Replacing-Suarez-and-Messi/README.md

 ## What are we looking at: Suarez

-Suarez isn't that good anymore with his number around the median for players in his position.
-These are numbers from La Liga so he may still do well at, say, Ajax which should be an easier league to compete in.
+Suarez isn't that good anymore with his numbers falling close to and on both sides of the median for players in his position.
+His numbers are heavily from the La Liga though so he may still do well in an easier league to compete in, say at Ajax.

 ![](Suarez_20200630.png)